asifkd012020/open-itg-aws_runbooks/mwaa/Runbook.md

 [AWS Docs regarding MWAA Encryption](https://docs.aws.amazon.com/mwaa/latest/userguide/encryption-at-rest.html) <br>
-CMK Requirement -  MWAA requires you use the same KMS encryption key used for S3 bucket to encrypt the MWAA environment.
-CG's default S3 KMS Key Policy only allows the key to be used to encrypt s3 objects, so you will have to update the s3 kms key policy to allow encryption of the MWAA Environment.
+CMK Requirement -  MWAA requires you use the same KMS encryption key used for S3 bucket to encrypt the MWAA environment and other AWS services.
+CG's default S3 KMS Key Policy only allows the key to be used to encrypt s3 objects, so you will have to update the s3 kms key policy to allow encryption of the MWAA Environment and Cloudwatch Logs.

 ```
 {